Equity Tail Risk and Currency Risk Premiums

 Date Written: November 19, 2019

-We find that an option-based equity tail risk factor is priced in the cross section of currency returns.
-Currencies highly exposed to this factor offer a low risk premium because they hedge against equity tail risk.
-In a reduced-form model, we show that a long-short portfolio that buys currencies with high equity tail beta and shorts those with low tail beta extracts the global component embedded in the tail risk factor.
-Inspired by the model, we construct a novel global tail risk factor from currency returns.
-The estimated price of risk of this global factor is consistently negative and of similar magnitude in various currency portfolios including carry and momentum, suggesting that the excess returns of these strategies can be partially understood as compensations for global tail risk.
+We find that an option-based equity tail risk factor is priced in the cross section of currency returns; more exposed currencies offer a low risk premium because they hedge against equity tail risk.
+A portfolio that buys currencies with high equity tail beta and shorts those with low beta extracts the global component in the tail factor.
+The estimated price of risk of this novel global factor is consistently negative in currency carry and momentum portfolios, and in portfolios of other asset classes, suggesting that excess returns of these strategies can be partially understood as compensations for global tail risk.

 Keywords: Global tail risk; Option-implied equity tail risk; Currency returns; Carry trade; Currency momentum